superluminar-io/workshop/content/03_labs/01_sso/_index.md

 ### Change the AWS SSO login sub-domain

 AWS SSO is a service that manages access on an organizational level (as opposed to per account-level).
 Therefore, it needs to be configured in a central location.
 For AWS SSO this is the root account.

+There are two things to be aware of when changing the user portal URL:

+- This is a public domain, so it needs to be unique over all AWS customers
+- You can only change this URL once!

 To change the login sub-domain, perform the following steps: